Open to: Juniors & Seniors

 Dual Credit: No

-Graphic Arts I provides learning experiences common to all graphic communications occupations.
-Instruction should include use of color, balance and proportion in design; three-dimensional visualization; sketching; design procedures; layout; selection of type styles; selection of appropriate drawing tools and media; and the use of the computer as a communication tool.
+Graphic Communications I provides learning experiences common to all graphic communications occupations.
+Instruction should include use of color, balance and proportion in design; three - dimensional visualization; sketching; design procedures; layout; selection of type styles; selection of appropriate drawing tools and media; and the use of the computer as a communication tool.
 Planned learning activities will allow students to become knowledgeable of fundamental principles and methods and to develop technical skills related to the graphic arts industry.

 Prerequisite: Graphic Art I

 Open to: Seniors with completion of Graphic Arts I